By The Hour

 • the value of a photo will be measured by time.

-• the photographer won’t earn more if the customer takes more.
+• a photographer won’t earn more if the customer takes more.

 Charging by the hour, or by the day, puts the value on the work process.
 Charging by usage puts the value on the finished work which is what really matters.

 A company doesn’t buy photography to save money, it buys photography to make money.
-How much a customer pays for photography shouldn’t be more important than much they benefit from it.
+How much a customer pays for photography should be based on how much they benefit from it.

 Interesting.
 I’ve always priced my photography by the hour.
 Even when I go an shoot a corporate session onsite, I charge my full-day session rate, plus a per-person price that includes retouching.
 I came to this amount based on my hourly rate.